scottyschup/ruby-curriculum/w1d2/io.md

 p "this" # => prints '"this"' with a newline; note the quotes
 ```

-Notice that `puts` adds newlines after each object in an array.
+Notice also that `puts` adds newlines after each object in an array.

 ```ruby
 puts [1, 2, 3] # => prints "1\n2\n3\n"
 ```

-If you want to print an array out on one line, you should probably use
+If you want to print an array out on one line, you probably want `p`.
-`p` (described next).

-## File IO

-You often want to read data in from files, rather than the console.

 ## Opening a file

+You often want to read data in from files, rather than the
+console.
 The typical way to open a file is as follows:

 ```ruby
 File.open("movie-times.txt") do |f|